mauriciomolinapicco/heart-range-monitor-system/readme.md

 ### Techical details:
 - redis session and queue stored in app.state -> fastapi global container for shared objects
 - used external stored queue (redis queue) so that it persists the data even if the server fails.
-ENSURES that all requests that received 200 http response will not be lost
+ENSURES that all requests that received 200 http response will not be lost.
+Used RQ library for python
 - only uses priority management when timestamp is EXACTLY the same

+Register a heartbeat
-1. Cliente → POST /metrics/heart-rate → Producer (FastAPI)
+1. Client → POST /metrics/heart-rate → Producer (FastAPI)
 2. Producer → queue.enqueue("app.tasks.process_heartbeat", ...) → Redis
 3. Consumer → detects job in queue
 4. Consumer → excecutes app.tasks.process_heartbeat()